 Step 5 – Schedule Tailored Presentations

 Prospective vendors and/or their channel representatives should be pre-briefed on your organization’s current and desired future state.
-They should understand your company’s functional areas and the roles within those functional areas.
+They should understand your company’s functional areas and the roles within them.

 Ideally, each prospective vendor representative will deliver a customized demonstration of their solution.
 It’s up to each vendor to determine how much time they want to spend tailoring their demonstration system.